 |60 Block $350 DB||Juniors & Seniors||$725|

 |Commuter Plan - Select link for options||All off-campus students||Variable|

 A variety of menus are offered to meet nutritional needs and personal dining habits.
 All undergraduate and graduate students residing on-campus are required to purchase a meal plan.
 Meal plans are available for purchase by students residing off campus.

 NO INDIVIDUAL WILL BE AUTHORIZED TO USE THE MEAL CARD OF ANOTHER STUDENT.
 Improper use of the meal card is subject to judicial action and considered a serious University violation.
 Treat your meal card as a credit card or driver's license.
 It is valuable and if lost or stolen, should be reported to the Tech Express Office in the Student Center.
 There is a $10 replacement fee for lost, stolen or damaged cards.

 On occasion, official holidays other than those announced in the official University Calendar will be designated.
-These special holidays will be announced by memorandum, posted notice, and in THE TECH TALK.
+These special holidays will be announced by memorandum, posted notice, and other campus communications.
 Closing dates and times for the campus dining facilities will be announced and published at the same time by the Director of Food Services.

 Louisiana Tech University reserves the right to increase the cost of dorm and/or meals at any time if conditions should require such a change.

 Application Fee for Admission or Readmission